5K Summer Series

 This is where we get the calculators out…our fastest runners get additional points based on their finishing positions.

-So that is basically how it works, but do not assume that your position doesn’t matter if you are not one of our fastest runners, because…
+So that’s basically how it works, but do not assume that your position doesn’t matter if you are not one of our fastest runners, because…

 3) Even if you are not one of our fastest 5, you can still reduce other clubs’ scores!